|

 outstanding command of the source language.
 If the client wants specific

-terminology to be used (preferential terminology), particularly those terms
+terminology to be used (preferential terminology), particularly the terms

-and phrases (jargon) used within the line of business, then we will
+and phrases (jargon) used within their line of business, then we will

 maintain such terminology for the translation.
 Prior to the translation

-being delivered to the client, same is checked by a native speaker of the
+being delivered to the client, it is revised by a native speaker of the

 source language who has an excellent command of the target language.
 In